 The marketing internship is a course that is designed to allow the student to address special issues and/or problems in the field of marketing in a defined organizational context.
 Many internships qualify for academic credit.
 The benefit of a prescribed organizational context is that it enables the student to integrate academically defined marketing knowledge against an experientially defined template of marketing practice as it is applied in the sponsoring organization.
 The learning objective of an internship experience is to provide the student with practical experience in solving real-world problems.

 Credit for the internship course is based solely on a research-type paper submitted to the sponsoring faculty member at the end of the internship.
-The internship credits are counted as completely free course electives and cannot be used to satisfy the marketing major degree requirements.
+The internship credits are counted as completely free course electives and cannot be used to satisfy the marketing major or marketing minor degree requirements.
 Students taking an internship for credit may register for the internship course during the summer, fall, or spring sessions.
 The department does not accept retroactive credits.

 Many students take internships in addition to their regular semester course work to complement their academic experience with a professional experience.
 Here are just some of the many excellent companies that have offered marketing internships to Lehigh University students: